HyungseokSeo/hierarchical-ei/README.md

 ## 🙏 Acknowledgments

+The author thanks Professor Sung-Jin Kim for invaluable guidance.
+Computational resources were provided by Chungbuk National University’s AI Research Center.
-We thank the reviewers for their valuable feedback and the open-source community for the tools that made this research possible.
+I also thank the reviewers for their valuable feedback and the open-source community for the tools that made this research possible.